 The FinOps Framework provides the operating model for how to establish and excel in the practice of FinOps.
 Like FinOps, the Framework is evolving and informed by community experiences, contributions, and conversations.
 It’s built by the community, for the community.

-An important aspect of the FinOps Framework is that it requires you to be intentional about how you adopt and implement FinOps concepts and capabilities into your practice.
-You must make trade-offs at every step of your journey, iteratively revisiting the FinOps lifecycle phases and reevaluating your goals in the context of your stakeholders and business needs, rather than adhering to a rigid standard and sequential set of steps.
+An important aspect of the FinOps Framework is that it requires you to be intentional about how you adopt and implement FinOps Framework Concepts (such as Domains and Capabilities) into your practice.
+Since every FinOps journey is different, there’s no one set path.
+Instead, practitioners experiment with and implement concepts iteratively, revisiting the FinOps lifecycle phases, and reevaluating your goals in the context of your stakeholders and business needs.

-The information architecture is designed to encapsulate attributes like KPIs, measures of success, maturity characteristics, functional activities and the personas responsible for those FinOps activities.
+The components of each capability include attributes like KPIs, measures of success, maturity characteristics, functional activities, and the personas responsible for those FinOps activities.
 Additionally, open-source resources are weaved into the Capabilities core content so that you can extend or adapt them to create new implementations of that Capability to meet your needs.